Asdiqaat/lilly-recruitment-challenge/DOCUMENTATION.md

 # Lilly Technical Challenge - Documentation

 ## Approach
-- Planned the steps before starting to avoid getting lost.
+- Planned the project step-by-step before starting to avoid getting lost.
+- Started by setting up the **FastAPI backend**, so endpoints were ready for testing the frontend.
-- Tested backend endpoints using **Postman** to understand data structure.
+- Tested backend endpoints using **Postman** to confirm data structure and response formats.
-- Built the frontend using `fetch()` to display `/medicines` on page load.
+- Built the frontend using `fetch()` to display `/medicines` dynamically on page load.
-- Created input forms for adding medicines with validation.
+- Created forms for adding medicines with basic validation.
+- Added extra features: delete, update, and search functionality for medicines.
-- Tested each feature step-by-step to ensure stability.
+- Tested each feature step-by-step to ensure stability and proper UI updates.
-- Displayed all sections (medicine list, add form, search) at once for easy access.
+- Displayed all sections (medicine list, add form, update, delete, search) in a single interface for easy access.

 ## Objectives

 **1. Fetch data from backend and display it user-friendly**
-- Used `fetch()` to pull data from `/medicines` and `/medicines/{name}`.
+- Used `fetch()` to retrieve data from `/medicines` endpoint.
-- Displayed each medicine as a card with name, price, and warning if any info was missing.
+- Rendered each medicine as a card showing **name** and **price**.
-- Centered cards on the page.

-**2. Handle missing/invalid data without crashing**
 - Empty names → displayed as `"Unknown"`.
 - Missing prices → displayed as `"N/A"`.
-- Added visual warning boxes on cards when data is incomplete.
+- Cards with missing information have a visible warning.
+- Centered the medicine cards and ensured spacing between cards for readability.

+**2. Handle missing/invalid data without crashing**
+- Implemented data cleaning functions before rendering to handle incomplete backend data.
-- Checked for undefined or null values before rendering.
+- Checked for `null`, `undefined`, or empty values to prevent frontend crashes.
+- Added visual warning boxes for medicines with missing data.

 **3. User-friendly data input**
-- Form to input medicine name and price.
+- Added form to input medicine name and price.
-- Front-end validation: name must not be empty; price must be a positive number.
+- Frontend validation: name cannot be empty; price must be a number greater than zero.
-- Submits data to backend POST `/create` endpoint.
+- Form submits data to backend `POST /create` endpoint.
-- Medicine list updates automatically after adding a new entry.
+- Medicine list refreshes automatically after adding a new medicine.

+**4. Extra CRUD features implemented**
+- **Delete medicine** via `DELETE /delete` endpoint.
+- **Update medicine price** via `POST /update` endpoint.
+- **Search medicine** by name via `GET /medicines/{name}` endpoint.
+- All CRUD actions update the frontend dynamically without needing a page reload.

-**4. Improve overall design and UX**
+**5. Improve overall design and UX**
-- Centered cards, form, and search bar for clean layout.
-- Added hover effects on buttons and cards for better visual feedback.
+- Styled cards with borders, padding, and hover effects.
-- Colored warnings for missing data.
+- Colored warnings for missing or invalid data.
-- Search bar lets users find a medicine by name and shows “not found” messages.
+- Buttons styled consistently with hover animations.
+- Search bar provides immediate feedback when searching medicines.

 ## Problems / Challenges
-- Medicines not displaying initially → fixed by properly creating container and appending elements.
+- Medicines not displaying initially → fixed by properly creating the container div and appending elements dynamically.
+- Frontend crashed when backend returned missing or invalid data → solved by adding data cleaning functions.
-- Validation wasn’t strict at first → added checks to prevent empty or invalid entries.
+- Validation errors in the forms → added checks for empty names and invalid prices.
-- Styling and layout required trial and error to center and align cards/form/search bar.
+- Styling and layout required trial and error to center cards, forms, and search bar.
+- CORS issues → solved by adding **CORSMiddleware** to backend.

 ## Evaluation
 - Enjoyed building a full-stack workflow from scratch.
 - Learned to handle missing data gracefully and connect frontend to backend.
-- Debugging display issues and adding validation took the most time.
+- Debugging display issues and adding extra CRUD features took the most time.

-## Future Improvements
-- Implement **update and delete functionality** for full CRUD.
-- Add a **search filter** for faster access to medicines.
-- Include **pagination** for easier viewing with large datasets.
-- Use a proper database (like SQLite/PostgreSQL) instead of JSON.
-- Improve form validation further (regex for names, etc.).
-- Polish UI with animations and better responsive layout.
+- Gained confidence in designing and building a complete system manually.
+- If given more time, I would add pagination, a proper database (SQLite/PostgreSQL), async JSON read/write, and polish the UI with responsive design and animations.

-## Bonus / Extra
+## Bonus / Extra Features
+- Deployed backend on **AWS EC2** and connected frontend using an Elastic IP.
+- Configured backend as a **systemd service with Uvicorn** to ensure it runs continuously.
+- Delete, Update, and Search functionalities beyond the basic objective.
-- Live updates after adding new medicine.
+- Live refresh of medicines list after each action.
-- Search bar shows immediate results.
+- Data cleaning system for missing or invalid backend values.
+- Hover animations and visual highlights for warnings.

+## Steps
+- Installed **Python** and **pip** on local machine or server.
+- Installed backend dependencies: `fastapi`, `uvicorn`, and `python-multipart`.
+- Navigated to the backend folder with `cd backend/`.
+- Ran backend locally with `python main.py` to test endpoints.
+- Connected frontend to backend using `fetch()` in `script.js` with the `/medicines` endpoint.
+- Created forms for adding medicines and tested live updates.
+- Implemented delete, update, and search forms connected to their respective backend endpoints.
+- Verified all CRUD functionality updated the frontend dynamically.
+- Tested the site thoroughly with valid, missing, and invalid backend data.
-- Visual highlights for missing data.
+- Ensured UI was clean, cards displayed correctly, and warnings showed for missing data.

-## Notes
-- json: lightweight text based structure that allows data to be gathered and transferred between the server and web application
-- data.json: lightweight text based structure that allows information to be read by humans and for the computers to be parsed.
-- Endpoints: any device can connect to a network and exchange information